MicrosoftDocs/powerapps-docs/powerapps-docs/cards/controls/column-set.md

 ---
-title: Column set control for cards in Power Apps
+title: Column set control in cards for Power Apps
-description: Learn about the details, properties and examples of the column set control for cards in Power Apps.
+description: Learn about the properties of the column set control in cards for Power Apps.
 author: anuitz
 ms.topic: reference
 ms.custom: